Skip to main content

 Diagnosing cirrhosis

-If your GP thinks you may have cirrhosis, they'll check your medical history and carry out a physical examination.
-This is to look for signs of long-term liver disease.
+If your GP thinks you may have cirrhosis, they'll check your medical history and do a physical exam to look for signs of long-term liver disease.

 You may have tests to confirm the diagnosis.
 Tests include blood tests and scans.